 We have a very extensive library of pigment recipes and guidance for fine arts, home and decoration.

-All of our pigments are lime-stable, with the exception of those found in the Primary category.
+All of our pigments are lime-stable, with the exception of those found in our Primary Pigment category.

 Yes, our French Ultramarine Blue Dark is specially prepared to be both alkali and acid resistant.
 However when using with lime plasters, it should not be premixed but instead mixed immediately prior to application as its stability is only in the drying/dry state.